 Some caregivers may crank up the thermostat during the day to keep their senior loved one comfortable.
 However, when bedrooms are too warm or too cold, it makes falling asleep more difficult.
 To maximize your nightly sleep, keep your bedroom between 60 and 67 degrees Fahrenheit.

-If you are the primary family caregiver for an elderly loved one and need additional assistance providing high-quality non-medical in-home care, Santa Rosa Home Care Assistance can help.
+If you are the primary family caregiver for an elderly loved one and need additional assistance providing high-quality home care, Santa Rosa Home Care Assistance can help.
 We are a leading home care agency committed to changing the way seniors age.

 Create a Healthy Pre-Sleep Routine